 Issue: How to fix Srttrail.txt BSOD error on Windows 10?

+Hello.
 I can’t boot my computer after upgrading to Windows 10!
 Once I power the device on, it loads for a while and then suddenly goes into the BSOD mode and displays MACHINE_CHECK_EXCEPTION error.
 Sometimes rebooting helps, but mostly, I end up on the error screen again, saying there is some problem with Srttrail.txt.
-How do I fix my PC
+How do I fix my PC?

-Essentially, this error informs about a failed automatic system repair and allows the users to choose between two options: advanced repair and system shut down.
-The advanced function starts the PC in Safe Mode but, sadly, that rarely ever helps to boot the computer properly and the user gets stuck in an infinite error loop.
+Essentially, Srttrail.txt BSOD error on Windows 10 informs about a failed automatic system repair and allows the user to choose between two options: advanced repair and system shut down.
+The advanced function starts the PC in Safe Mode but, sadly, that can hardly help to boot the computer properly and the user gets stuck in an infinite error loop.

-How to fix Srttrail.txt BSOD error on Windows 10:
+How to fix Srttrail.txt BSOD error on Windows

 Before you begin with the Srttrail.txt BSOD error repair, we should warn you to make a backup copy of your current computer’s data just for the safety of your personal files.
 To eliminate this error, you will need to perform a System Restore, so you should be prepared for possible data loss.
-First, try accessing Windows Recovery Environment (Windows RE):
+First, try accessing the Windows Recovery Environment (Windows RE):

-- Press WinKey and X simultaneously
+- Press WinKey and X simultaneously;

-- In the Quick Link menu choose Shut down or Sign out option
+- In the Quick Link, menu choose Shut down or Sign out option;

-- Press-hold Shift and click Restart
+- Press-hold Shift and click Restart;

-- Navigate to Troubleshooting
+- Navigate to Troubleshooting;

 In the Windows Recovery Environment (Windows RE):

-- From the Troubleshoot panel choose Advanced options
+- From the Troubleshoot panel choose Advanced options;

-- In the new window locate the System Restore function
+- In the new window locate the System Restore function;

-- Enter administrator credentials if needed
+- Enter administrator credentials if needed;

-- In the new window, click Next if you have restored your system before or Choose a different restore point option if you are doing it for the first time
+- In the new window, click Next if you have restored your system before or Choose a different restore point option if you are doing it for the first time;

-- Click Next
+- Click Next;

-- In the new window, choose a point to which you would like to restore your Windows and review what changes will be made
+- In the new window, choose a point to which you would like to restore your Windows and review what changes will be made;

-- Click Close
+- Click Close;